“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Best 10 Ply Truck Tires for Towing: Buying Guide

-What is 10 Ply?
+1. What is 10 Ply?

 In the past, Ply ratings signified how many “plies” a tire had.
 The more plies a tire had, the tougher and stronger it was.
 The number of plies also signified how much weight could a single tire carry.
-In other words, the more plies you had on your tires, the better it is for hauling and towing.
+In other words, the more plies you had on your towing tires, the better it is for hauling and towing.

-However, modern tires don’t come with very large number of plies.
-Even the toughest tires today come with three to four plies, but still can carry the same weight of 10 Ply or even 12 Ply tires.
-The reason is pretty straightforward – the rubber compound in modern tires is much more advanced and doesn’t require a large number of plies to achieve excellent Ply rating.
+However, modern tires don’t come with a very large number of plies.
+Even the toughest tires today come with three to four plies but still can carry the same weight of 10 Ply or even 12 Ply tires.
+The reason is pretty straightforward – the rubber compound in modern tires is much more advanced and doesn’t require a large number of plies to achieve an excellent Ply rating.

 Instead of the Ply rating, manufacturers today use “Load Range” ratings.
 For the buyer, these ratings have the same significance as Ply ratings.
-Really, why would you care how much plies a tire has if it gets the job done?
+Really, why would you care how many plies a tire has if it gets the job done?
 To make things easier for you, here is how the previous Ply and modern-day Load Range ratings compare:

-- Load Range B (4 ply tire) – max load pressure: 35 psi (240kPa) – not useful for towing
+- Load Range B (4-ply tire) – max load pressure: 35 psi (240kPa) – not useful for towing

-- Load Range C (6 ply tire) – max load pressure: 50 psi (350kPa) – useful only for very small trailers
+- Load Range C (6-ply tire) – max load pressure: 50 psi (350kPa) – useful only for very small trailers

-- Load Range D (8 ply tire) – max load pressure: 65 psi (450kPa) – useful only for smaller trailers
+- Load Range D (8-ply tire) – max load pressure: 65 psi (450kPa) – useful only for smaller trailers

-- Load Range E (10 ply tire) – max load pressure: 80 psi (550kPa) – great for smaller and larger trailers
+- Load Range E (10-ply tire) – max load pressure: 80 psi (550kPa) – great for smaller and larger trailers

-- Load Range F (12 ply tire) – max load pressure: 95 psi (650kPa) – heavy-duty tires for very large trailers and trucks
+- Load Range F (12-ply tire) – max load pressure: 95 psi (650kPa) – heavy-duty tires for very large trailers and trucks

 As you can see from the list, Load Range E tires are similar to 10 Ply tires and meet the same needs.
 The Load Range E rating is the most popular in the truck world today simply because it offers a good combination of great handling when with or without a trailer attached.
 12 Ply or Load Range F tires are geared more towards commercial applications and don’t work very well when the truck is not loaded, while 8 Ply or Load Range D tires are only good for smaller trailers.

-The Significance of “LT” in Tire Specifications
+2. The Significance of “LT” in Tire Specifications

 Most truck and SUV tires today are offered either in P-Metric form or LT form.
 Although we are talking about the same tire here (for example, the Michelin Defender LTX), P-Metric and LT tires are very different.
 Here are their main differences: